OffchainLabs/cargo-stylus/README.md

 ## Optimizing Binary Sizes

-Brotli-compressed, Stylus program WASM binaries must fit within the **24Kb** [code-size limit](https://ethereum.org/en/developers/tutorials/downsizing-contracts-to-fight-the-contract-size-limit/) of Ethereum smart contracts.
-By default, the `cargo stylus check` will attempt to compile a Rust program into WASM with reasonable optimizations and verify its compressed size fits within the limit.
-However, there are additional options available in case a program exceeds the 24Kb limit from using default settings.
-Deploying smaller binaries onchain is cheaper and better for the overall network, as deployed WASM programs will exist on the Arbitrum chain's storage forever.
+Brotli-compressed, Stylus contract WASM binaries must fit within the **24Kb** [code-size limit](https://ethereum.org/en/developers/tutorials/downsizing-contracts-to-fight-the-contract-size-limit/) of Ethereum smart contracts.
+By default, the `cargo stylus check` will attempt to compile a Rust contract into WASM with reasonable optimizations and verify its compressed size fits within the limit.
+However, there are additional options available in case a contract exceeds the 24Kb limit from using default settings.
+Deploying smaller binaries onchain is cheaper and better for the overall network, as deployed WASM contracts will exist on the Arbitrum chain's storage forever.

-We recommend optimizing your Stylus program's sizes to smaller sizes, but keep in mind the safety tradeoffs of using some of the more advanced optimizations.
-However, some small programs when compiled to much smaller sizes can suffer performance penalties.
+We recommend optimizing your Stylus contract's sizes to smaller sizes, but keep in mind the safety tradeoffs of using some of the more advanced optimizations.
+However, some small contracts when compiled to much smaller sizes can suffer performance penalties.

 For a deep-dive into the different options for optimizing binary sizes using cargo stylus, see [OPTIMIZING_BINARIES.md](./check/OPTIMIZING_BINARIES.md).